-Some of the key sources of uncertainty within the BETPs are the rate at which policyholders will die or get ill, how long they live, how many of them will let their policies lapse, and expenses.
+Some of the key sources of uncertainty within the BEL are the rate at which policyholders will die or get ill, how long they live, how many of them will let their policies lapse, and expenses.

-- > If the rate at which life insurance policyholders die the mortality rate or the rate at which they get ill the morbidity rate goes up, so will our BETPs.
-We partly mitigate against this uncertainty with our reinsurance arrangements. - > If people with annuities from us live longer, our BETPs go up.
-Again we partly mitigate against this uncertainty with reinsurance arrangements on some annuity blocks. - Senerally, if more policyholders let their policies lapse a higher lapse rate - our BETPs go up.
-This is because the BETPs allow for the expected value of future profits, which will go down if more policyholders let their policies lapse. - > If expenses go up, so will our BETPs.
+- If the rate at which life insurance policyholders die the mortality rate - or the rate at which they get ill - the morbidity rate - goes up, so will our BEL.
+We partly mitigate against this uncertainty with our reinsurance arrangements. - > If people with annuities from us live longer, our BEL goes up.
+Again we partly mitigate against this uncertainty with reinsurance arrangements on some annuity blocks. - Senerally, if more policyholders let their policies lapse a higher lapse rate - our BEL goes up.
+This is because the BEL allows for the expected value of future profits, which will go down if more policyholders let their policies lapse. - > If expenses go up, so will our BEL.

-Our BETPs also vary depending on market movements, in particular movements in interest rates and the equity and property markets.
+Our BEL also varies depending on market movements, in particular movements in interest rates and the equity and property markets.

-When interest rates change, the impact on our BETPs is usually offset, to a broad extent, by changes in the value of the assets backing our BETPs.
+When interest rates change, the impact on our BEL is usually offset, to a broad extent, by changes in the value of the assets backing our BEL.

 Equity and property values have an impact on future profits on unit-linked business.
-So they have an impact on our BETPs.
-If equity or property values fall, this will reduce our future profits on unit-linked business and increase our BETPs.
+So they have an impact on our BEL.
+If equity or property values fall, this will reduce our future profits on unit-linked business and increase our BEL.

-This table shows how our main assumptions affect our BETPs, net of reinsurance (excluding participating business):
+This table shows how our main assumptions affect our BEL, net of reinsurance (excluding participating business):

 Sensitivity Test Impact on BETPs (€m)

-10% fall in equity and property values +85
+10% fall in equity and property values +83

-10% increase in maintenance expenses +83
+10% increase in maintenance expenses +86

-10% increase in policy lapse rates +34
+10% increase in policy lapse rates +31

-10% decrease in policy lapse rates -36
+10% decrease in policy lapse rates -43

-5% increase in mortality rates (assured lives) +18
+5% increase in mortality rates (assured lives) +20

-5% deterioration in morbidity rates +30
+5% deterioration in morbidity rates +38

-5% decrease in annuity mortality rates +18
+5% decrease in annuity mortality rates +20